dotku/thinkphp-english-manual/06-Model/README.md

 ```

 ## 7. Link Operation
+- where\*

-- where\*	used for condition query
+It is used for condition query.

 ```
 $User = M("User"); // create User Instance Object